pravatbhusal/full-stack-notes/JavaScript/React/next-js/README.md

 # NextJS
-NextJS is a React framework that enables full-stack applications that provides in-built functionality for data fetching, CSS support (Tailwind), routing, API routes, middleware, and more.
+NextJS is a React framework that enables full-stack applications that provides in-built functionality for data fetching, CSS support (Tailwind), fonts, routing, API routes, middleware, and more.

 https://nextjs.org/